Where can you get the freshest meal in Korea? Simple. Korean restaurants.

 - 찌개 /jjē-gāe/ — thick stew

 - 닭 고기 /dalg gō-gē/ — chicken

 Let’s take apart an easy one: 김치찌개.

 Not all signs are this easy.
-But now you have the super-secret enigma machine.
+But now you have the super-secret enigma decoder.

 Sharing Is Caring